leanprover-community/aesop/README.md

   h₂ : δ
   ```

-  Unlike with `forward` rules, when an `elim` rule is successfully applied, it
+  Unlike with `forward` rules, when an `destruct` rule is successfully applied,
-  may be applied again to the resulting subgoals (and their subgoals, etc.).
+  it may be applied again to the resulting subgoals (and their subgoals, etc.).
   There is less danger of infinite cycles because the original hypothesis is
   cleared.

-  However, if the hypothesis or hypotheses to which the `elim` rule is applied
+  However, if the hypothesis or hypotheses to which the `destruct` rule is
-  have dependencies, they are not cleared.
-In this case, you'll probably get
+  applied have dependencies, they are not cleared.
+In this case, you'll probably
-  an infinite cycle.
+  get an infinite cycle.
 (TODO fix this.)
 - **`constructors`**: when applied to an inductive type or structure `T`,
   generates a rule which tries to apply each constructor of `T` to the target.
   This is a multi-rule, so if multiple constructors apply, they are considered